annholmes/Putah-Creek-eDNA/Tables/README.md

 # 📍 Table 1.
 Site Metadata

-This file contains metadata for environmental DNA sampling sites along Putah Creek, including site names, codes, geographic coordinates, and paired conventional surveys.
+This file contains metadata for environmental DNA sampling sites along Putah Creek from 2019-2021, including site names, codes, geographic coordinates, and paired conventional surveys conducted 2020-2021.

 ## 📌 Notes
 Site codes for electrofishing sites follow the naming conventions used in: